LCBH/UKano/examples/README.md

 - RAM: 47GO

-Legend: time in seconds when verification was successful and :x: when condition could not be established and -- when it was not necessary to build idealizations manually.
+Legend: time in seconds when verification was successful and :x: when condition could not be established and -- when it was not necessary to build idealizations manually (i.e., user defined).
+The different columns for FO (i.e., frame opacity) refers to the different heuristics of UKano to build idealization:
+- "greedy" corresponds to the option `--idea-greedy`
+- "default" corresponds to the default heuristics of UKano
+- "syntax" corresponds to the option `--idea-full-syntax`
+- "user-defined" when a user defined idealization is necessary

 | Protocol    | Better time (total) | Time for WA | Time for FO (greedy) | Time for FO (default) | Time for FO (syntax)  | Time for FO (user-defined) |
 |:------------|:-------------:|:-------------------:|:-------------------:|:---------------------:|:--------------------:|:---------------------------|